lttng/lttng-ust/doc/man/ustctl.1.md

   * `--list-markers`:
     List the markers of the process, their state and format string.

+  * `--force-switch`:
+    Force a subbuffer switch.
+This will flush all the data currently held.

 ## LIFE CYCLE OF A TRACE

 Typically, the first step is to enable markers with `--enable-marker`.
 An